-After having started taking Ritalin (methylphenidate), it took me two months to begin learning how to do it, to understand that this isn’t just medication for my ADHD: it’s a psychotropic and, as such, it can manipulate our mind, our emotions, our behavior…, in unexpected ways.
+After having started taking Ritalin (methylphenidate), it took me two months to begin learning how to do it and to understand that this isn’t just medication for my ADHD: it’s a psychotropic and, as such, it can manipulate our mind, our emotions, our behavior, in unexpected ways.
 It’s a freaking racoon in my kitchen.

 Why don’t I try something else if it’s so hard?
-Because I’m in Argentina, and here it’s the only choice.
+Because I’m in the early stages of my treatment, and there are actually no many options in Argentina.

 So, when, how much, and which are the factors that influence my “how-to”?
 Let’s get this party started.